harshakkkkkkkk/MachineLearningProjects/README.md

 **Name:** Harshak V P
 **LinkedIn:** [linkedin.com/in/harshakvp](https://www.linkedin.com/in/harshakvp/)

-This project was developed as a learning exercise in ROS 2 and turtlesim.
+This project was developed as a learning exercise in Machine Learning.
 Feel free to use, modify, and extend it as needed!

 ---